canonical/rockcraft/docs/tutorial/flask.rst

 Cleanup
 ~~~~~~~

-You can now stop the container and remove the corresponding image:
+We can now stop the container and remove the corresponding image:

 .. literalinclude:: code/flask/task.yaml
     :language: bash